 Life can throw us many challenges, which often we just put up with, finding a way to live with them.
 But there can be events – or even moments – that leave us fighting for breath.
 Feelings of shame or failure that we cannot seem to shift, or a sense of dread and foreboding, which may leave us struggling with everyday life.
 Perhaps the death of a loved one, conflict with family, friends or colleagues, or a significant life change such as divorce or redundancy has caused you to feel off balance.
 This is where counselling may help.

-Making the decision to see a counsellor or psychotherapist can take an immense amount of courage – to acknowledge that you may need some help in talking through and making sense of some of the feelings causing you pain.
+Making the decision to see a counsellor can take an immense amount of courage – to acknowledge that you may need some help in talking through and making sense of some of the feelings causing you pain.
 Choosing a counsellor can be difficult too: can you trust this person to help you feel safe, heard and respected?

 I believe that you are the expert on your life, but perhaps I can help you see things through a different lens, and together we can gain a deeper understanding, finding a way through to you building a better life.